barbajs/barba/documentation/user/core.md

 > Note that if you use `barba.go()` directive without returning `false`, you will be redirected to the requested URL because Barba uses `barba.force()` to reach the page.

-#### timeout
+#### `timeout` property

-On slow network or with a high page weight, the server can take time to give a response to the user.
+On slow connection or with a high page weight, the server can take time to give a response to the user.
 In case the page take **more than timeout** to be loaded, it lead Barba to abort the transition and display a _Timeout error [2000]_ message.

 To prevent this behavior, you can increase the `timeout`: